r-wisniewski/AHL-xG/README.md

                                   port = <insert sql server port number>, database = <insert database name>)
 ```
-are commented out in the *_sql.py scripts.
+are commented out in the python scripts.

 1. The first step is scraping data from the AHL website.
 The ahl_xgf_sql_scrape.py script gets all x,y shot & goal locations from the AHL website and puts it into a sql table named 'ahlxgf'.
 This table needs to be created in the sql database you connect to as it is initially dropped.
 Conversely, you could comment out the lines that drop the table the first run of the script.